nayandrade/nayandrade/README.md

 Here are some ideas to get you started:
 -->
-- 🙋‍♀️ My name is Nayara
+- 🙋‍♀️ My name is Nayara;
-- 🔭 I’m an Electrical technicians and a Web developer under construction
+- 🔭 I’m an Electrical technicians and a Web developer under construction;
-- 😄 Pronouns: she / her
+- 😄 Pronouns: she / her;

 <div align="center">
   <a href="https://github.com/nayandrade">